 When To Go

+Honduras holidays are possible at any time of the year.
 The coastal lowlands have a hot tropical climate all year round with temperatures approaching 30oC.
 The mountainous interior has a milder climate and in Dec - Jan temperatures hover around 18oC and it is cool at night.
 The rainy season runs May - Nov with afternoon showers - although precipitation is more persistent on the north coast.
 Sep - Nov is the season when rainfall may be heavy and hurricanes are possible.

-Lempira.
+The currency of Honduras is Lempira.
 You can change US dollar cash or travellers cheques locally in banks and may be able to obtain cash advances via the few ATMs in larger towns and cities.
 You may have ask your bank to authorise withdrawals before you leave the UK, and withdrawals may be limited.
 However these ATMs do not always accept foreign cards, which are also not usable in many smaller hotels and commerce.
 You can obtain cash advances in most banks throughout the country.
 NB: a charge of $US40 is made at the airport upon leaving the country (you can pay with a credit card).

 A visit to neighbouring Central America countries, such as tiny, friendly El Salvador; wildlife-rich, slickly organised Costa Rica and the Mayan cities of Guatemala, all easily accessed by land or air.